Jon McClure

 Jon McClure (born 22 December 1981), known as The Reverend, is an English musician.
 He is the lead singer and frontman of Reverend and The Makers, and ex-vocalist of 1984 and Judan Suki.
 He says that the name "Reverend" became his moniker because "I'm a big mouth and always running on at people".

 Early life

-McClure was born in the Sheffield suburb Grenoside, and grew up there with his parents and brother Chris.
+Jon McClure was born in the Sheffield suburb Grenoside, and grew up there with his parents and brother Chris.
 He has known Ed Cosens since childhood and in Notre Dame High School.
 He went on to become a poet, and began blogging on the internet.

 Early career

 Judan Suki

 McClure's first band was Judan Suki, which featured Ed Cosens and Laura Manuel from The Makers.
 The name Judan Suki is Japanese, meaning "being kicked in the weak spot".
 The band had around 10 members, including Alex Turner and Matt Helders of the Arctic Monkeys.
 Judan Suki played around Sheffield, headlining venues such as the Boardwalk and The Foundry Sheffield at Sheffield University in 2002.
 One of their live tracks included a cover of "Brothers on the Slide" by Cymande, although a studio version was never recorded.